nikerego/wine-classification-udacity/README.md

 different tools available in the AzureML framework as well as to deploy the best performing model as a web service.

-## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset

 ### Overview
-*TODO*: Explain about the data you are using and where you got it from.

-### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

 The Wine Quality datasets have been taken from the UCI Machine Learning Repository.
 The data is broken up into two individual datasets, one for red wines and the other for white wines.
 The red wine dataset contains 1599 examples while